EFV0804/ShaderToolBox/shapes/3D/ray_marching/ray_marching.md

 The next step is to define the ray marching function.

-First we define three variables.
+First we define the three variables we'll use as break conditions in our ray marching loop.
 -  MAX_STEPS, the maximum number of steps to take along the ray.
 It will greatly determine how precise the ray marching will be.
 Can give cool morphing effects when set low.
 - MAX_DIST the maximum distance we want to travel along our ray.
-- SURFACE_DIST, which is the threshold for the minimum distance between the distance traveled so far along the ray and the surface of the primitive.
-A higher value will give more jagged edged because the rey marching will be less precise.
+- SURFACE_DIST, the minimum value for the distance between the current position and the closest surface.
+In other words: it's precision.
+The smaller the number the closer to the surface our ray marching will go.

 ``` c
 #define MAX_STEPS 100